GeoscienceAustralia/ptha/propagation/SWALS/examples/README.md

 Test problems and example model setups
 --------------------------------------

-You can run all the test problems in one hit using the script in [../tests/validation_tests/][../tests/validation_tests/], which takes about 35 minutes on the authors home desktop.
-Before trying this, make sure you can get the unit-tests and parallel-tests to PASS (as discussed [here](../README.md)).
-In each subdirectory this will compile and run the model, make a series of the plots, and report multiple PASS/FAIL criteria for the problem.
+Each directory here contains a test problem or example.
+Before trying to run these tests, make sure you can get the unit-tests and parallel-tests to PASS (as discussed [here](../README.md)), which will confirm you've got all the dependencies working.

-All tests should PASS for the default setup.
-However if you are trying a non-default flow algorithm it is possible for some of the tests to FAIL even if the results are ok (because some of the tests require ad-hoc threshold criteria, which can arguably be relaxed).
-In that case examination of the plots will give insight into the model performance.
+You can run the tests individually using the `run_model.sh` scripts in each directory.
+Alternatively you can run all the test problems in one go using the script in [../tests/validation_tests/](../tests/validation_tests/).
+The latter takes about 35 minutes on the authors home desktop (with an Intel(R) Xeon(R) CPU E5-1650 v4 @ 3.60GHz), and is regularly run when the code is updated.
+In each subdirectory it will compile and run the model, make a series of the plots, and report multiple PASS/FAIL criteria for the problem (the latter is printed by the R script that runs the test).

 The problems are: